ccs282/EU_ETS_coal_phase_out_JG/README.md

 ## R code

-This is the main code that reproduces the main results of this paper.
+This is the main code that reproduces the main results of this paper. "master.R" loads all relevant files.

 ## Stata code

-This is an outdated version of the code as it is too messy and hardly readable.
+This is an outdated version of the code as it is too messy and hardly readable (located in the folder stata_scripts).
 Still available should anyone strongly prefer Stata code.

 ## Data